njustesen/botbowl/docs/2020 ruleset.md

 # 2020 ruleset feature list

-The purpose of this document gather the delta between the 2016 and 2020 rules, and showing the progress towards an implementation of the 2020 ruleset.
+The purpose of this document gather a summary of the delta between the 2016 and 2020 rules, and showing the progress towards an implementation of the 2020 ruleset.
+The text below might not be perfect, check the rulebook before coding!

 ## Terminology
 The 2020 rules coins a few new terms which are not rules but helps explain the rules.